dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 ### What if I want to set up some rate limit for my API?
 Since your API is stateless, you should use a store to preserve state in order to properly limit client requests and protect your API.
 A cool option to do that is [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/) in alignment with one of these excellent express modules: [strict-rate-limiter](https://www.npmjs.com/package/strict-rate-limiter), [express-brute](https://www.npmjs.com/package/express-brute), or [rate-limiter](https://www.npmjs.com/package/express-limiter).
 If you want to use a fast and scalable backend for these modules or if you just want something to cache your data, we recommend the [Azure Redis Cache](https://docs.microsoft.com/en-us/azure/redis-cache/) service.

+## Monitoring

+### What are Request Units (RUs) in CosmosDB?

+CosmosDB is a multi-tenant database.
+As such, you don't rent a CosmosDB server with specific hardware specifications.
+When you use CosmosDB, you pay for something called 'Request Units' (RUs) which is a measure of the computing resources that are needed in order to serve a specific client request.
+To find out more about RUs, check the official documentation [here](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units#request-units-and-request-charges).

+### How can I see how many (RUs) my queries are consuming?

+There are various ways that you can monitor your RUs consumption, check the official documentation [here](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units#use-api-for-mongodbs-portal-metrics) to see some of them.
+If you happen to have many similar queries hitting the database in a short amount of time, maybe you should consider refactoring the project to add a caching layer (we recommend [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/)) for your data.

 ### Where is the Application Insights documentation?
 The Function gets configured to use Application Insights for instrumentation.
 Check [here](https://docs.microsoft.com/en-us/azure/application-insights/).
 Below you can see two screenshots that contain some of the performance metrics Application Insights can generate for you.